Why Is Latin America the Most Dangerous Region in the World for Women?

 Christopher Sabatini is a lecturer at Columbia University’s School of International and Public Affairs and the director of Global Americans.

-Jimena Galindo is a research associate at Global Americans.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+Jimena Galindo is a research associate at Global Americans.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 What are your thoughts on Latin America's failure to grapple with its staggering rate of femicide and gender-based violence?
 We would like to hear them.
 Scroll down to comment on this article.